the story of purim

 “Kingdom, schmingdom,” she said.
 “What do I need with half a kingdom?
 I’m making a nice dinner tonight.
 I want you should come, and bring your friend Haman with you.”

 Haman was puffed up like a peacock.
-But on his way out, he saw that Mordechai guy sitting at the gate and as he passed, the nudnik (annoying jerk) didn’t get up or pay him any reverence.
-What a buzzkill!
+As he strutted towards the gate, heading home, there was that Mordechai guy just sitting there.
+And as he passed, the nudnik (annoying jerk) didn’t get up!
+Didn’t pay him any reverence at all!
+What a buzz kill!

 That night he gathered his family and friends around him and bragged, “Me and the king?
 We’re besties!
 The Queen invited me to a fancy dinner and now she’s invited me to another one tomorrow, just the three of us.
-But you know … even with this I still can’t be happy because that Jew, Mordechai, won’t bow to me!”
+But you know … even with this I still can’t be happy because that Jew, that Mordechai, refuses to bow to me!”

 Next episode.